Mississippi lawmakers approve ban on abortions after 15 weeks

 Seventeen states ban abortion at about 20 weeks after fertilization or its equivalent of 22 weeks after the woman’s last menstrual period, according to the Guttmacher Institute, which opposes abortion limits.

-A 2017 Gallup poll showed that 49 percent of Americans say they support abortion and 46 percent oppose it.
-(Reporting by Ian Simpson in Washington Editing by Colleen Jenkins and Dan Grebler)
+A 2017 Gallup poll showed 49 percent of Americans said they support abortion and 46 percent opposed it.

+Reporting by Ian Simpson in Washington; Editing by Colleen Jenkins and Peter Cooney